TusharDhage/meanStack/Lab Test-7.md

     </body>
 </html>
 ```
-##  Create a dropdown box showing the number 1 to 10.
-    Write your name in p tag let user select option from dropdown and that font size should be applied to the data in p tag
+##  Create a dropdown box showing the number 1 to 10.Write your name in p tag let user select option from dropdown and that font size       should be applied to the data in p tag
 ```
 <!DOCTYPE html>
 <html>